The International IPS Learning Community

-The IPS Learning Community has evolved over the last seventeen years, starting with three sites in 2001.
-Currently, the community includes 21 U.S. states, the District of Columbia, Alameda County (California), Broward County (Florida), and five countries/regions outside the U.S.: Italy, the Netherlands, Spain, New Zealand, and Montreal, Canada.
+The IPS Learning Community has evolved over the last twenty years, starting with three sites in 2001.
+Currently, the community includes 23 U.S. states, the District of Columbia, Alameda County (California), Broward County (Florida), and seven countries/regions outside the U.S.: Italy; the Netherlands; Spain; New Zealand; England; Montreal, Canada; and France.

 Within these states, regions, and countries, IPS trainers, mental health leaders, vocational rehabilitation leaders, peer leaders, family leaders, and employers work together in serving people with serious mental illness who want to gain employment as part of their recovery.